Buy Me (film)

 Buy Me (Купи меня) is a 2018 Russian crime drama film directed by Vadim Perelman.
-It was nominated for the Golden St. George Award at the 39st Moscow International Film Festival.
+It was nominated for the Golden St. George Award at the 39th Moscow International Film Festival.

 Plot

 Katya Korolyova from Moscow, a student of the Faculty of Philology, won a grant to study the archives of the Russian poet Vladislav Khodasevich in Paris.
 Without telling her mother, instead of the study trip, she went to Abu Dhabi to build a career in modeling there.
 As a result, she actually turned out to be among the girls who had to please the Arab sheikhs for money.
 Thanks to the scandal arranged by Katya, the group of models is sent back to Russia.

-Returning to Moscow, the adventurer Katya and her two newly-made provincial friends Liza and Galya rent an apartment for three and begin to live off wealthy, usually married, men.
-More experienced friends teach the naive Katya how to hunt oligarchs correctly in order to secure a luxurious and carefree future for herself.
-In pursuit of the dream of a beautiful life, friends will have to make a difficult choice and sacrifice something.
+Returning to Moscow, Katya falls in with Liza and Galya, two provincial friends who teach her how to navigate relationships with wealthy, often married men.
+What begins as a shared plan for security and luxury soon forces all three to face the cost of the lives they want.